hyling/kean.github.io/_posts/2020-01-16-swiftui-data-flow.markdown

     <div class="SwiftUIExampleWithScreenshot_Flex">
         <!-- To the left: title, subtitle, etc -->
         <div class="SwiftUIExampleWithScreenshot_FlexItem SwiftUIExampleWithScreenshot_Left3">
-        	There are two ways to acess property wrappers: as a regular property and as a "projection".
+        	There are two ways to access property wrappers: as a regular property and as a "projection".
         </div>
         <!-- To the right: image -->
         <div class="SwiftUIExampleWithScreenshot_FlexItem SwiftUIExampleWithScreenshot_Right3">